 This rod utilizes Ugly Tech construction, and it gives anglers every advantage.

-The rod features Ugly Tuff guides that provide maximum corrosion resistance with no insert pop-outs.
-It also features graphite content, ensuring sensitivity and lightweight.`
+It features Ugly Tuff guides that provide maximum corrosion resistance with no insert pop-outs.
+It also features graphite content, ensuring sensitivity and lightness.`

 - This rod is highly versatile.